How to get a visa for Russia: What visa types are available?by Juan José Herranz | November 25, 2020

 For all traditional visas, you must go to the nearest embassy or consulate.

 Who needs a visa for Russia?

 Most nationalities need to apply for a visa to travel to Russia.
 Most of these nationalities can apply online.
-Citizens of Colombia, Peru, Argentina, and Ecuador, are exempt from applying for a visa and may enter the country with only a valid passport that has a minimum validity of 6 months from the time of entry.
-You can check the specific situation of your nationality with our eligibility checker.
+Citizens of Colombia, Peru, Argentina, and Ecuador are exempt from applying for a visa and may enter the country with only a valid passport that has a minimum validity of 6 months from the day they enter Russia.

 What are the requirements to apply for a visa to Russia?